 Courses applied toward a previous degree cannot be approved for transfer.
 If the course to be transferred is on a transcript for a previous degree, it must be clearly noted that it was not used to satisfy any degree requirements.

-You must complete a minimum of 75% of the credits required for the MBA at Georgetown McDonough.
-Therefore, transferring credits may limit opportunities for registration in Consortium of Universities in D.C. courses and study abroad.
+You must complete a minimum of 75 percent of the credits required for the MBA at Georgetown McDonough.
+Therefore, transferring credits may limit opportunities for registration in Consortium of Universities in D.C. courses, cross registration at Georgetown University, and study abroad.

 Requests for transfer credit will be reviewed for Flex MBA students after admission to McDonough is granted; full-time students’ requests will be reviewed after being admitted and submitting a deposit.